nemikor-solutions/blue-owl-core/README.md

     * `goodLiftButton` (`number | string`): Which pin the good lift button is connected to.
     * `goodLiftButtonPullUp` (optional; `boolean`): Whether the good lift button should use an internal pull-up resistor.

+##### leds(options)

+Provides functionality for displaying the jury member's decision on the jury panel using three individual LEDs for each jury member.

+* `options`: Configuration options for the LEDs.
+    * `board` (optional; `Board`): Which Johnny-Five board the LEDs are connected to.
+    * `badLiftLed` (`number | string`): Which pin the bad lift LED is connected to.
+    * `goodLiftLed` (`number | string`): Which pin the good lift LED is connected to.
+    * `maskedLed` (`number | string`): Which pin the masked (green) LED is connected to.

 ##### rgb-led(options)

-Provides functionality for displaying the jury member's decision on the jury panel.
+Provides functionality for displaying the jury member's decision on the jury panel using a single RGB LED for each jury member.
 When a decision is made, the light will turn green and when all jury members have made a decision, the light will chnge to white or red to indicate a good or bad lift.

 * `options`: Configuration options for the RGB LED.
     * `anode` (optional; `boolean`): Whether the RGB LED is common anode.
-    * `board` (optional; `Board`): Which Johnny-Five board the LEDs are connected to.
+    * `board` (optional; `Board`): Which Johnny-Five board the RGB LED is connected to.
     * `pins` (object with `red`, `green`, and `blue` keys): Which pin each of the RGB LED leads is connected to.

 #### Events